James W. L. Slavens

-James W. L. Slavens (August 3, 1838 – February 10, 1905) was a meat-packing businessman and politician from Missouri.
-He served as Mayor of Kansas City in 1877 and as mayor of Westport in 1894.
-He was known for starting one of the first meat-packing businesses in Kansas City.
+James W. L. Slavens (August 3, 1838 – February 10, 1905) was an American businessman and politician.
+A Republican, he served as mayor of Kansas City, Missouri from 1877 to 1878, and as mayor of Westport in 1894.
+He established one of the first meat-packing companies in Kansas City.

 Early life

-James W. L. Slavens was born on August 3, 1838, in Putnam County, Indiana, to Sarah (née Holland) and Hiram B. Slavens.
-His father was a farmer and helped establish Indiana Asbury University.
-Slavens graduated from Indiana Asbury University in 1859.
+Slavens was born on August 3, 1838, in Putnam County, Indiana, to Sarah (née Holland) and Hiram B. Slavens.
+His father was a farmer who helped establish Indiana Asbury University.
+Slavens graduated from Indiana Asbury in 1859.

 Career

 After graduating, Slavens moved to Douglas County, Illinois.
 Until 1870, he was engaged in farming.
 He started to study law and in 1861 he joined the practice of William McKenzie in Tuscola, Illinois.
 Slavens joined the Union Army soon after the start of the Civil War.
 He was appointed as quartermaster of the 73rd Illinois.
 He was later detailed for duty at the subsistence department.
 In his last year, he joined the staff of General George H. Thomas.
 He was mustered out in July 1865.

 In 1865, Slavens moved to Jackson County, Missouri and then Independence.
 He came to Kansas City in 1866.
 He formed a law partnership with his brother, Luther C. Slavens.
 He practiced law with his brother for about eight years.